 Evolution of Standards, Same-Channel Co-Existence

 In its comments, 5G Americas stated that 3GPP Release 16 5G NR V2X has considered “support of … mechanisms for coexistence between LTE and NR.”
 [1, p.
 11].
 IEEE 802 finds this statement from 5G Americas misleading.
 IEEE 802 agrees with Toyota that “5G NR V2X is not being designed to be backwards compatible to LTE V2X” [2, p.
 25], as noted also by the Car-2-Car Communication Consortium [3, p.
 6].
-Furthermore, the 3GPP considerations on coexistence methods between 5G NR V2X and LTE V2X only consider operations in different, adjacent channels [4, p.
+Furthermore, the 3GPP considerations on coexistence methods between 5G NR V2X and LTE V2X consider only operations in different, adjacent channels [4, p.
 22] and do not address same-channel operations.
-The proponents of C-V2X have only proposed the use of different channels when addressing compatibility and coexistence between LTE V2X and 5G NR V2X, for example [5, p.
+The proponents of C-V2X have proposed only the use of different channels when addressing compatibility and coexistence between LTE V2X and 5G NR V2X, for example [5, p.
 7]: “To be clear, the basic safety messages will continue to be carried over 4G LTE in a 20 MHz channel.
 New vehicles supporting 5G-based advanced C-V2X will use a separate wider 40 MHz (or 55 MHz) channel for these advanced applications”.
 Hence, same-channel coexistence and compatibility modes are not being specified for the evolution of LTE V2X to 5G NR V2X based deployments.

 The Commission should take into account what the lack of same-channel evolution and backward-compatibility of LTE-V2X (Release 14) will mean in the future, for example in the year 2030 or 2040.
 This is particularly important because cars in the US remain in use for a long time, they are on average more than 11 years old [6].
-While mobile phones might already support the 6-th and 7-th generation of cellular communication standards, safety messages might still be transmitted via a 4-th generation standard.
+While mobile phones might already support the 6th and 7th generation of cellular communication standards, safety messages might still be transmitted via a 4th generation standard.
 At that point, redistributing this spectrum to a newer technology would become nearly impossible, as it would require modifying millions of ITS devices, while ensuring that this modification is carried out simultaneously on virtually all devices, because even a small fraction of devices transmitting the old waveforms could create harmful interference and substantially reduce traffic safety.
 A lack of evolution and backward-compatibility may prevent automakers from deploying V2X today.